Thursday 17th October

 The paddles were so stiff that I couldn’t move it – and then Bob and John appeared.
 Hurray – they had moored up and came back to help.
 To say I was pleased to see them was an understatement, although I had just swapped over with Paul so that he could do them.
 We moored up with them round the corner in a beautiful and quiet spot.
 It was nice and easy to moor up as there are rings here.

 The following day we left John and Cathy at SalterHebble and we continued our cruise to get to Hebden Bridge.
 Here’s a little video of our journey.

-We had a lovely walk around the town and there is a walk up to Heptonstall that we attempted but didn’t quite make it as we got a call that John and Cathy had walked here from Sowerby Bridge and were in the pub.
+After a very enjoyable walk around the town we we started to walk up to Heptonstall but didn’t quite make it as we got a call that John and Cathy had walked here from Sowerby Bridge and were in the pub.
 We do have it on good authority that Heptonstall is well worth a visit though.